 Environmental Economics, Energy Economics, Urban Economics,

-Antonio M. Bento is an Associate Professor at the Charles H. Dyson School of Applied Economics and Management, Cornell University.
+Antonio M. Bento is a professor at the Charles H. Dyson School of Applied Economics and Management, Cornell University.
 He received a BA in Economics from the Nova School of Business and Economics (Portugal) in 1996, and a PhD in Agricultural and Resource Economics (jointly with Economics) from the University of Maryland in 2000.
 He previously taught at the University of California, Santa Barbara (2000-2004), the University of Maryland (2004-2007), and has been a visiting professor at Stanford University, and a consultant to the World Bank.

 Professor Bento is an applied microeconomist with a research program in the areas of environmental, energy, urban, and public economics.
 Most of his work consists of theoretical and empirical assessments of major public policy issues, and his scholarly interests range widely both in topics and methods.
 For the past few years, Professor Bento has written on topics related to the design of climate change mitigation policies and the interactions of (new) environmental policies with the broader tax system; the effectiveness of policies that promote the expansion of biofuels, renewable energy, and the diffusion of cleaner technologies; causes and remedies of urban sprawl and urban environmental challenges in developed and developing countries; the benefits of major environmental regulations, such as the Clean Air Act and its Amendments; individual responses to real-time pricing; and the distributional impacts of various environmental policies, including federal gasoline taxes.
 His work has been published in the American Economic Review, the American Economic Journal: Economic Policy, the Review of Economics and Statistics, the Journal of Environmental Economics and Management, the Journal of Urban Economics, the Energy Journal and other scholarly journals and books.